MrBidya/TechFest/README.rst

 Project for Softuni Techfest 3-4 June 2017.
 Provides an API to a math problem solver.
 Can solve various types of equations as well as numerous inequality types.
 You can find usage info on::

-/api/
+localhost:8000/api/

-after ou setup the project
+after you setup the project

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/